Dammykeys/Inverter_calculator/README.md

-# payment-template
+# Inverter_Calculator
-for payment
+For inverter battery and load calculation

-Your site is live at https://dammykeys.github.io/payment-template/
+Your site is live at https://dammykeys.github.io/inverter_calculator/